redis/docs/content/integrate/redis-data-integration/installation/install-k8s.md

     # DO NOT modify this value.
     # RDI_REDIS_CACERT: /etc/certificates/rdi_db/cacert

-    # Uncomment these properties when using a TLS connection from RDI to its Redis database.
+    # Uncomment these properties when using an mTLS connection from RDI to its Redis database.
     # DO NOT modify these values.
     # RDI_REDIS_CERT: /etc/certificates/rdi_db/cert
     # RDI_REDIS_KEY: /etc/certificates/rdi_db/key